dnaforge/dnaforge/docs/user-guide/README.md

 The cylinder model is a simple abstraction for double helices that allows DNAforge to calculate the exact number of nucleotides corresponding to an edge and fit them in a way that prevents overlaps.
 Each cylinder has a certain length and radius and four connection points corresponding to the two 5-primes and two 3-primes of a double helix.
 A cylinder model is created automatically when necessary if one does not already exist, but it can also be created by clicking the "Generate Cylinders"-button in the desired design method tab.
 If the scale-parameter is changed, the cylinder model must also be recreated to reflect the change.

 #### Relaxation
 The cylinder model can optionally be relaxed using a physical simulation by clicking the "Relax Cylinder Model"-button in a design method tab.
 The cylinders are modelled as cylinder-shaped rigid bodies, and their primes are connected together with spring constraints.
 The springs try to pull neighbouring cylinders together, but collisions between the rigid bodies prevent them from overlapping.
-The relaxation procedure tries to minimise the lengths of the linker strands between cylinders, which is useful when using a variable number of linker nucleotides or when exporting the nucleotide model for simulation.
+The relaxation procedure tries to minimise the lengths of the spacer strands between cylinders, which is useful when using a variable number of spacer nucleotides or when exporting the nucleotide model for simulation.

 ### Nucleotide Model
 The nucleotide model is generated based on the cylinder model by clicking the "Generate Nucleotide Model"-button.
-Each cylinder is converted into two antiparallel strands, and their 5'- and 3'-ends are connected to each other with short linker segments according to the connectivity of the cylinder model.
+Each cylinder is converted into two antiparallel strands, and their 5'- and 3'-ends are connected to each other with short spacer segments according to the connectivity of the cylinder model.
 Depending on the design method, the strands are also re-routed further: For instance, some cylinders in Sterna should form kissing loops, which are created by changing the connectivity of certain nucleotides in the middle of the strands.

 ### Primary Structure
 Once the nucleotide model is generated, it can be assigned a primary structure.
 For scaffold-based design methods, the primary structure is automatically assigned based on the scaffold chosen from the drop-down menu.
 For further information about the procedures for the different design methods, see the appropriate entries in [Design Methods](#design-methods).